banner image

 What is mpox?

-Mpox (formerly referred to as monkeypox) is a rare condition that results from a virus and is characterized by flu-like symptoms and rashes.
+Mpox (formerly referred to as monkeypox) is a rare condition that results from a virus and is characterised by flu-like symptoms and rashes.
 It belongs to the Orthopoxvirus genus, which is the same family as the virus causing smallpox.

 One can contract the infection by being in close contact with an infected person or sometimes an animal.

-There are two recognized clades or types of the mpox virus: Clade I, originating from Central Africa, and Clade II, originating from West Africa.
+There are two recognised clades or types of the mpox virus: Clade I, originating from Central Africa, and Clade II, originating from West Africa.
 The recent global outbreak (from 2022 to 2023) is connected to Clade IIb, a less serious subtype of the West African clade.

 Mpox in the UK